jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-employees and end users, and were positive that in another five years, there will be new ones that we will have to add to our list.However, even with the growth of these new vectors and types of attacks, we tend to see the core social tactics such as Pretexting and Phishing still being
+employees and end users, and were positive that in another five years, there will be new ones that we will have to add to our list.
+However, even with the growth of these new vectors and types of attacks, we tend to see the core social tactics such as Pretexting and Phishing still being